Relationship

 I knew who I was

-The sky forbidding change
+The LA sky forbidding change

-Completely comprehending the end
+Comprehended the end

 Which fell on its knees